ekeilty17/ekeilty17.github.io/_posts/laplace-transform-series/2023-05-01-introduction.md

 Notice we have two different notations to represent the Laplace Transform.
 This is because sometimes we want to represent properties in terms of $t$ and sometimes in terms of $s$.
 Also, typically we have to specify a condition on $s$ for which the Laplace Transform exists.

+Laplace Transforms have a lot of interesting applications.
+But as a true mathematician, I am just interested in computing them because I think the proofs are interesting in and of themselves.

 ## Integration by Parts

 A very common trick will be to use integration by parts to evaluate the integral.
 Recall this is often written as follows

 $$
 \int_{a}^{b} u \ dv = uv \biggr\rvert_{a}^{b} - \int_{a}^{b} v \ du